d-nation/grunt-html-vcs-sync/README.md

 ### Usage Examples

 #### Mercurial
 In this example, Mercurial is the VCS of choice.
-If the latest tag in `.hgtags` is 1.0.2 then `index.html` and `another-page.html` would have `<meta name="VCSTag" content="1.0.2" />` appended (or the content changed to "1.0.2" if the meta tag already exists).
+If the latest tag in `.hgtags` is 1.0.2 then `index.html` and `another-page.html` would have all asset urls within them be appended with "?v=1.0.2" (or changed to "?v=1.0.2" if it had a version already added to the url).

 ```js
 grunt.initConfig({